Search for properties in Asturias, Cantabria and Galicia, also known as Green Spain or Costa Verde.

 Newspaper

-Spain?s Asturias: Wales on Steroids
+Spain?s Asturias: Wales on Steroidst

 Green, mountainous Asturias is the place for Celtic sheep, cider, hearty cuisine and hill walks, finds Chris Moss.
 Asturias and Cantabria, famed for their mountain wildernesses, evergreen forests and lush meadows, are known together as Espa?a Verde - Green Spain.
 Asturias and Cantabria, famed for their mountain wildernesses, evergreen forests and lush meadows, are known together as Espa?a Verde - Green Spain.